Alberta Community Partnership (ACP)

 - The Local Land Use Planning component is a limited term component which provides grants to municipalities with populations under 3,500 that did not have a Municipal Development Plan (MDP) in force by bylaw prior to December 9, 2016, and that are creating an MDP for the first time.

 Application and Reporting Deadlines

-- The Mediation and Cooperative Processes, Municipal Restructuring, and Strategic Initiatives component applications are due by February 1, 2018.
+- Application intake deadline for the Mediation and Cooperative Processes, Municipal Restructuring, and Strategic Initiatives components was February 1, 2019.

 How to Apply

 Application intake for all 2018/19 ACP components is now closed.

 Access to ACPO is through MAConnect, the web portal that provides external stakeholders secure access to Municipal Affairs’ key business applications.

 MAConnect can be found at http://www.maconnect.alberta.ca.
 Municipalities that have already signed up for MAConnect can request staff access to ACPO through the municipality’s MAConnect Stakeholder Administrator.
 The Stakeholder Administrator is the person delegated to manage access to applications in MAConnect on behalf of the municipality through the MAConnect Stakeholder Agreement.
 If the municipality needs to assign another Stakeholder Administrator, a request can be emailed to ACPOaccess@gov.ab.ca.